lilyhgxiao/PetLabs/README.md

 - Once in user pet care view, selected pet will start to starve.
 A pet that's been left to starve for a long time will not only grow unhappier, but also die from starvation.
 - To prevent your pet from starving, you need to feed your pet.
 To do so, you must click on "feed" button.
 - To increase your pet's happiness, you need to play with your pet.
 To do so, you must click on "play" button.
 - Playing with your pet will also grant you gold, which you can use to buy items from the store.
+Your current gold is displayed on the screen for convenience.
 - You could use items you bought from the store on your pet.
 To do so, you must choose one of the available items from the drop down menu, and click on "Use item" button.
 - Depending on your item, one or more of three stats (intelligence, speed, or strength) will increase.
 Items could also increase your pet's happiness or fullness.
+- Your items will not be consumed.
+That is, it could be used as much as you would like to.

 # Purchasing an Item
+- To purchase an item, click on "Store" option from the side menu located at left-hand side of the screen.
+You will be redirected to store view.
+- Once in store, you could select on one of the available items and purchase them by clicking on "Buy This" button.
+- Note that you cannot buy an item if you do not have enough gold balance.
+When you try to buy an item that costs more than your current gold balance, you will be reminded that you do not have enough money.
+- Note that you cannot buy same item.
+When you try to buy an item you already own, you will be reminded about this fact.
+-  When an item is bought, the amount will be deducted from your total gold balance.

+# Accessing help when lost
+- To access guidance or manual for this game, click on "help" option from the side menu located at left-hand side of the screen.
+You will be redirected to help view.
+- The help view will provide you very condensed, yet concise version of this manual.

 # Admin Views
 - To login as an administrator type in ‘admin’ for username and ‘admin’ for password and click the ‘Log in’ button.